+'''

 // make a list of keys

 ArrayList<Person> keyList = new ArrayList<Person>();

 Person p = new Person();

 p.ssn = "1";

 keyList.add(p);

 p = new Person ();

 p.ssn = "2";

 keyList.add(p);

 '''

 '''

 // get the results for those entries

 Map<Tuple, Object> = amgr.callMapAgent(agent, keyList);

+// Close the session (optional in Version 7.1.1 and later) for improved performance

+s.close();

 '''

-This shows a client obtaining a Session and a reference to the Person Map.
+The previous example shows a client obtaining a Session and a reference to the Person Map.
 The agent operation is performed against a specific Map.
 The AgentManager interface is retrieved from that Map.
 An instance of the agent to invoke is created and any necessary state is added to the object by setting attributes, there are none in this case.
 A list of keys are then constructed.
 A Map with the values for person 1 doubled, and the same values for person 2 are returned.

 The agent is then invoked for that set of keys.
 The agents process method is invoked on each partition with some of the specified keys in the grid in parallel.
 A Map is returned providing the merged results for the specified key.
-In this case, a Map with the values holding the age for person 1 doubled and the same for person 2 will be returned.
+In this case, a Map with the values holding the age for person 1 doubled and the same for person 2 is returned.

-If the key does not exist, the agent will still be invoked.
-This gives the agent the opportunity to create the map entry.
-If using an EntityAgentMixin, the key to process will not be the entity, but will instead be the actual Tuple key value for the entity.
-If the keys are unknown then it's possible to ask all partitions to find Person objects of a certain shape and return their ages doubled.
-Here is an example:
+If the key does not exist, the agent is still invoked.
+This invocation gives the agent the opportunity to create the map entry.
+If you are using an EntityAgentMixin, the key to process is not the entity, but the actual Tuple key value for the entity.
+If the keys are unknown, then you can ask all partitions to find Person objects of a certain shape and return their ages doubled.
+An example follows:

 '''

 Session s = grid.getSession();

 ObjectMap map = s.getMap("Person");

 AgentManager amgr = map.getAgentManager();

 DoublePersonAgeAgent agent = new DoublePersonAgeAgent();

 agent.lowAge = 20;

 agent.highAge = 9999;

-Map m = amgr.callMapAgent(agent); '''
+Map m = amgr.callMapAgent(agent);

+'''

 The previous example shows the AgentManager being obtained for the Person Map, and the agent constructed and initialized with the low and high ages for Persons of interest.
 The agent is then invoked using the callMapAgent method.
 Notice, no keys are supplied.
-This causes the ObjectGrid to invoke the agent on every partition in the grid in parallel and then return the merged results to the client.
-This will find all Person objects in the grid with an age between low and high and calculate the age of those Person objects doubled.
-This shows how the grid apis can be used to run a query to find entities matching a certain query.
-The agent is simply serialized and transported by the ObjectGrid to the partitions with the needed entries.
+As a result, the ObjectGrid invokes the agent on every partition in the grid in parallel and returns the merged results to the client.
+This set of returns contains all Person objects in the grid with an age between low and high and calculates the age of those Person objects doubled.
+This example shows how the grid APIs can be used to run a query to find entities that match a certain query.
+The agent is serialized and transported by the ObjectGrid to the partitions with the needed entries.
 The results are similarly serialized for transport back to the client.
 Care needs to be taken with the Map APIs.
-If the ObjectGrid was hosting tera bytes of objects and running on a lot of servers then potentially this would overwhelm anything but the largest machines running the client.
-This should be used to processing a small subset.
-If a large subset needs processing then we recommend using a reduce agent to do the processing out in the grid rather than on a client.
+If the ObjectGrid was hosting terabytes of objects and running on many servers, then potentially this processing would overwhelm client machines.
+Use Map APIs to process a small subset.
+If a large subset needs processing, use a reduce agent to do the processing out in the data grid rather than on a client.